Economy of Germany: Industry

 Industry and construction accounted for 30.7% of the gross domestic product in 2017 and employed 24.2% of the workforce.
-Germany excels in the production of automobiles, machinery, electrical equipment and chemicals.
+Germany excels in the production of automobiles, machinery, electrical equipment, and chemicals.
 With the manufacture of 5.2 million vehicles in 2009, Germany was the world's fourth-largest producer and largest exporter of automobiles.
 German automotive companies enjoy an extremely strong position in the so-called premium segment, with a combined world market share of about 90%.
+All new automobiles sold in Germany must be zero-emission vehicles from 2035.

-Small- to medium-sized manufacturing firms (Mittelstand companies) which specialize in technologically advanced niche products and are often family-owned form a major part of the German economy.
-It is estimated that about 1500 German companies occupy a top three position in their respective market segment worldwide.
+Small- to medium-sized manufacturing firms (Mittelstand companies) which specialise in technologically advanced niche products and are often family-owned form a major part of the German economy.
+It is estimated that about 1,500 German companies occupy a top three position in their respective market segment worldwide.
 In about two thirds of all industry sectors German companies belong to the top three competitors.

 Germany is the only country among the top five arms exporters that is not a permanent member of the United Nations Security Council.